ababutski/PolishCalculus/README.md

 A simple script for homework in course software architect.
 Takes simple math expression in infix notation from arguments.
-Outputs expression in [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) and outputs result of this expression
+Outputs expression in [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) and outputs result of this expression.
 Supports integer numbers, parentheses, and operators: +(also unary),-(also unary),*,/

 run script like this